DaveS24/DaveS24/README.md

 - 👋 Hi, I’m @DaveS24
-- 👀 I’m interested in learning c, c++ and c#
+- 👀 I’m interested in learning c++, python and Kotlin
-- 🌱 I’m currently studying artificial intelligence
+- 🌱 I’m currently studying Artificial Intelligence and Data Science in Germany

 <!---
 DaveS24/DaveS24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.